What you do not need to write in a resume if you want to get a job

 - “The senior manager wants to be your next CFO”

 - "I am looking for an opportunity to change the situation and change the world."

-“The first one is strangely specific and looks more like a list of requirements than a genuine interest in a company.
-The second is too “personified,” while the last “target” sounds too presumptuous, ”says Bernison.
+“The first is oddly specific and looks more like a list of requirements than a genuine interest in the company.
+The second is too “personified”, while the last “goal” sounds too presumptuous, ”says Bernison.